Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Endpoint_1](Images/DCRLogIngestion_Data_Collection_Endpoint_1.png)

-Enter "**SignInLogsDCE**" as the Endpoint Name and select the Subscription and Resource Group.
+Enter "**EntraSignInLogsDCE**" as the Endpoint Name and select the Subscription and Resource Group.
 These should match the Subscription and Resource Group of the playbook you will deploy later.
 Ensure the Region location matches that of your workspace.
 Click "**Review + create**".

 ![DCRLogIngestion_Data_Collection_Endpoint_2](Images/DCRLogIngestion_Data_Collection_Endpoint_2.png)